hoetzgit/sunduration/README.md

      ```
    7. Use [sunshineDur] in your graphs and html template tags.

-  Lots more detail on this process can be found here:http://www.weewx.com/docs/customizing.htm#archive_database
+  More detail on this process can be found here:http://www.weewx.com/docs/customizing.htm#archive_database

 # sunduration
 Ajoute à WeeWX un nouveau paramètre contenant la durée d'ensoleillement: [sunshineDur]